Five Levels of AI Development: Why the J-Curve Gets Everyone

 1. Accept the J-Curve as Reality

 The phase of lower productivity isn't a sign that AI tools don't work.
 It's a necessary passage.
-If your team has been using Copilot for six months and the metrics have barely moved, that's not surprising.
-It's normal.
+If your team has been using Copilot for six months and the metrics have barely moved, that's exactly what Brynjolfsson predicted11.
 The question isn't "why isn't this working?" but "which complementary investments are still missing?"

 2. Measure with Hard Data

-The METR study shows: developers massively overestimate their AI productivity gains.
-Subjective perception is not a measurement instrument.
-If you want to know whether AI tools are actually helping your team, you need hard data.
+The METR study shows: developers overestimate their AI productivity gains by almost 40 percentage points2.
+That's not a criticism of developers -- it's a fundamental measurement problem.
+Without hard data, there's no valid picture.
 Cycle Time, Deployment Frequency, Change Failure Rate -- the DORA metrics are a good starting point.
 But measure before and after, not just after.

 3. Distinguish Tool Adoption from Workflow Transformation

 Buying Copilot licenses for everyone is tool adoption.
-That gets you 5-15%.
 Rebuilding your development process so that AI agents can independently implement specifications is workflow transformation.
-That gets you 25-30%+.
+The field studies show the difference: roughly 14% productivity gain from assistance layering12, over 25% from deep workflow integration13 -- and McKinsey measures a 15-percentage-point performance gap between the most and least effective software organizations14.

 Concretely: invest not just in licenses, but in spec-writing skills, code review competency for AI-generated code, prompt engineering as a core skill, and the documentation that AI agents need to work autonomously.